 The intended goal with the planning and the associated products is to have a plan and to communicate the plan to all pilots involved, the mission designers and AWACS controllers.
 The intention is not to create products for the products sake.

-JAOP is intended for having the plan and communicating the plan to everyone, and to have the important information available for the air tasking cycle (event planning)
+JAOP is intended for having the plan and communicating the plan to everyone, and to have the necessary information available for the air tasking cycle (event planning)